openzipkin/b3-propagation/README.md

 The most common use of sampling is probablistic: eg, accept 0.01% of traces and deny the rest.
 Debug is the least common use case.

+Sampling state is almost always sent with Identifiers, but it can be sent alone (a predefined decision).
+This is used for a few use cases:
+* Deny: Using a constant entry for a deny decision is more efficient than generating identifiers.
+Libraries that do this cannot do external ID correlation, though, for example, log correlation.
+* Accept: Some proxies send a constant entry for an accept decision as they want a specific path to be traced, but don't want to interfere with ID generation.
+* Debug: Some support guides send debug without IDs as it is easier to do in curl.

+# Encodings
+Below are a number of predefined encodings.
+The oldest encoding is multiple HTTP headers (2012).
+Some application notes have been made since, as well a compact, single-header encoding.
+A [binary encoding](https://github.com/openzipkin/b3-propagation/issues/31) may be defined as well.

+Most users do not need to know the encodings listed here as they are built-in to libraries, frameworks and proxies.
+While this specification aims to be complete, it will not elaborate all use cases and practice.
+Please contact the [Zipkin gitter](https://gitter.im/openzipkin/zipkin) if you are confused about something.

+## Custom Encodings
+We recommend re-using existing encodings over developing new ones as there are usually subtleties that even experienced folks overlook.
+For example, one proxy accidentally chose to use a hyphen to substitute for an absent parent span ID.
+This caused broken traces, and in some extreme cases, crashed requests.
+Some types of software have multiple month or longer release cycles, which adds tension to add "spaghetti" to clean it up.
+Identifying and answering questions about such problems add support load unfairly to others as they weren't consulted.
+Even ruling out format mismatches, misunderstanding of the feature set can cause expensive maintenance later.

+The best way to avoid costly mistakes is to re-use an encoding.
+The second-best way is reading this spec completely when designing a bespoke encoding, and getting feedback from the authors on your work.
+If you are designing a new encoding, please contact the [Zipkin gitter](https://gitter.im/openzipkin/zipkin) so that you have the best chance to avoid mistakes others made in the past.

 # Http Encodings
 There are two encodings of B3: Single Header and Multiple Header.
 Multiple header encoding uses an `X-B3-` prefixed header per item in the trace context.
 Single header delimits the context into into a single entry named `b3`.
 The single-header variant takes precedence over the multiple header one when extracting fields.